 National rail operators might also offer their own passes, or at least a discount card, offering substantial reductions on tickets purchased (eg the Bahn Card in Germany or the Half-Fare Card in Switzerland).

 Such discount cards are usually only worth it if you’re staying in the country a while and doing a lot of travelling.

 There are usually two types of sleeping accommodation: dozing off upright in your seat or stretching out in a sleeper.
 Again, reservations are advisable, as sleeping options are allocated on a first-come, first-served basis.
 Couchette bunks are comfortable enough, if lacking in privacy.
 There are four per compartment in 1st class, six in 2nd class.

 Sleepers are the most comfortable option, offering beds for one or two passengers in 1st class, or two or three passengers in 2nd class.
 Charges vary depending upon the journey, but they are significantly more costly than couchettes.

-In the former Soviet Union, the most common options are either 2nd-class kupeyny compartments – which have four bunks – or the cheaper platskartny, which are open-plan compartments with reserved bunks.
+In the former Soviet Union, the most common options are either 2nd-class kupeyny compartments – which have four bunks – or the cheaper platskartny, which are open-plan compartments with reserved bunks (54 per coach).
 This 3rd-class equivalent is not great for those who value privacy.

 Other options include the very basic bench seats in obshchiy (zahalney in Ukrainian) class and 1st-class, two-person sleeping carriages (myagki in Russian).
 In Ukrainian, this last option is known as spalney, but is usually abbreviated to CB in Cyrillic (pronounced es-ve).
 First class is not available on every Russian or Ukrainian train.